rabu20367/Senntivox/frontend/README.md

-# Sentivox Frontend
+# Senntivox Frontend

-This directory contains the React client for the Sentivox project.
+This directory contains the React client for the Senntivox project.

 ## Development